tselane2110/coursera-helper/README.md

 in the hosts file (`/etc/hosts` or `C:\Windows\System32\drivers\etc`)

-Refresh DNS with this command in the terminal.
+Flush DNS with this command in the terminal.

 ```
 ipconfig /flushdns